gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 In this lab you will discover the main capabilities provided by the Event Endpoint Management.
-- Part 1 - Discover the Event Endpoint Management user interface
-- Part 2 - You will start as an EEM administrator and you will describe the topic that you created in the event streams lab and you will publish it to make it available to consumers.
+- Part 1 - TOPIC Authoring: you will start as an EEM administrator and you will describe the topic that you created in the event streams lab and you will publish it to make it available to consumers.
-- Part 3 - Once the topic has been described and published, as an application developer, you will access the catalog to discover what event source are made available and you will subscribe to an event source.
+- Part 2 - Event Consumption: once the topic has been described and published, as an application developer, you will access the catalog to discover what event source are made available and you will subscribe to an event source.
-- Part 4 - Finally as an EEM administrator you will review the subscription and revoke the access.
+- Part 2 - Event Management: Finally as an EEM administrator you will review the subscription and revoke the access.

 // TODO: check the following
 We are also providing an optional lab that explain how API Connect, our API Management solution, integrates with our Event Endpoint Management solution.